-Automotive Heating and Air Conditioning AMC260 5 cr. hr.
+Automotive Heating and Air Conditioning

 This course is designed to give the student knowledge of basic air conditioning theory and operation as well as proper maintenance and service procedures.
-Each student will have the opportunity to diagnose and repair air conditioning components in the lab.
+Each student will have an opportunity to diagnose and repair air conditioning components in the lab.
 A major emphasis will be on safety and the correct use of the air conditioning special tools.
-(Previously Mobile Heating & Air Conditioning)